Utility Color Code (Print Section)

 Each member utility maintains an emergency phone number for use in the processing of emergency locate requests during after-hours times when their office is closed.
 These numbers can be obtained when an Emergency Ticket is filed with Diggers Hotline.

 Stretch of Road: Utility or municipal work along a single road in one municipality may be filed as a Stretch of Road Ticket.
 Utility main burial/replacement, shoulder grading and pole replacement are examples of work that may qualify for a Stretch of Road Ticket.
 Additional tickets will be required for installation of service laterals, if the project turns onto a different street or if the project crosses a municipal border.
 A maximum radius of 100 feet will be allowed at each intersection.
 Any location request that exceeds 100 feet at intersections will require additional tickets.
+When using an intersection as a reference point for marking instructions, detail where specifically in the intersection the path will begin or end.

 Appointment: In situations where excavation projects are large and complicated, an appointment call can make the filing of the locate request much easier.